How I Became a Pilot and Writer

 She and I bought into and managed an FBO (general aviation airport business) in northern California.
 There I gave flight lessons, conducted single and multi-engine Part 135 commercial charter flights, and worked as a contract Air Attack pilot for the US Forest Service.

 Yet despite relishing business’ challenges and flying’s joys, I felt called into ministry.
 Didn’t make much sense.
 I had neither desire nor skill to be a pastor or evangelist.
 Puzzled, I searched.
 After two years I learned God wires us with desires and talents to serve other people.
-In my case, he tapped my flying passion to help folks who’s only transportation options were to either walk for days, or fly for minutes.
+In my case, he tapped my flying passion to help folks whose only transportation options were to either walk for days, or fly for minutes.
 Pick one.

 We joined Mission Aviation Fellowship (MAF) and moved our family to Ecuador, South America.
 There I flew Cessna 185s and 206s in the Amazon and coastal jungles, and Andes mountains.
 Our clients were missionaries, NGOs, government agencies, and the indigenous people themselves.
-During our final six years in country, I served as the Ecuador Program Manager.
+During our final six years in the country, I served as the Ecuador Program Manager.

 While hanging by four wing-attach bolts over dense jungle, I realized my other calling—writing.
 The rhythm, sounds, and pictures of well-crafted words fascinated me.
 Fashioning inspiring stories, or writing clear instructions captivated me.

-After 17 years, MAF transferred us to their U.S. based, home-staff.
+After 17 years, MAF transferred us to their U.S.-based, home-staff.
 There I got my second dream job.
 I became a writer.
 I produced web and paper copy, technical manuals, articles, and blog posts.
 While editing MAF’s international e-zine, I wrote a weekly column.
 After a 5-year run, I was encouraged to collect and publish the best of them in my first book, Call For News: Reflections of a Missionary Pilot.

 In 2015 I left MAF to focus on writing full-time.
 In 2018 I published my second book, Mile-High Missionary: A Jungle Pilot’s Memoir.
-I continue to travel in the US and abroad, teaching, speaking and reporting.
+I continue to travel in the US and abroad, teaching, speaking, and reporting.
 My wife and I live in southern Idaho and, when I’m not writing or flying, I enjoy reading, astronomy, photography, painting, piano, golf, and skiing.